 Operational and Quality of Experience Requirements

-The PoC service entity should allow the subscribers company to affect and authorize the groups that can be used by the user.
+The PoC Service Entity should allow the subscriber to affect and authorize the groups that can be used by the user.

 The PoC capable terminal should have a headset in addition to the speaker.

-The PoC service entity should allow corporate PoC calls to have integrity and confidentiality.
+The PoC Service Entity should allow corporate PoC calls to have integrity and confidentiality.

-The PoC service entity should allow the company to manage naming identities that are commonly used within the company
+The PoC Service Entity should allow the company to manage naming identities that are commonly used within the company

-The PoC service entity should allow the company to use a name space within the company that is independent from the addressing used within the PoC network.
+The PoC Service Entity should allow the company to use a name space within the company that is independent from the addressing used within the PoC Network.

 PoC Video Sharing